 - CDC member congregations are eligible for a grant of up to $500/year.
 Primary consideration will be given to applicants who have not received a CDC Anti-Racism Grant in the previous three years.

 - Completed CDC Anti-Racism Grant applications should be submitted to CDC Administrator Emma Hartman via email at email@example.com.
-The application may be filled out and submitted online at
+The application may be filled out and submitted online using the form below.

 - Applications will be reviewed by the CDC Missional Church Committee, who are particularly interested in funding opportunities for congregations to learn about and strengthen their commitment to anti-racist work.

 - A brief report from recipients about the use of funds is expected within a month of completion of the project or final stage of a training series.
 Reports should be submitted to CDC Administrator Emma Hartman via email at firstname.lastname@example.org